ipa320/jenkins_setup/README_DETAILED.md

 This guide is designed for Cob-Pipeline developers, those who want to setup a efficient test framework and those who just want to know more about it.
 **If you want to set up the Cob-Pipeline quickly on one computer and only use it, the [minimal Jenkins Guide](README.md) is what you are looking for.**
 Below you will find a detailed description of the purposes of the Cob-Pipeline and the setup for **one master** and **multiple slave** nodes.
-Nevertheless read first the short description of the setup process in the [minimal Jenkins Guide](README.md).
+Nevertheless, reading the short description of the setup process in the [minimal Jenkins Guide](README.md) first may help to understand the whole system better.
-Further information are given below.

 ###Version
 The plugin and this manual are designed and tested for Jenkins CI v1.514.